Electrolyte imbalance: Hypernatremia

 Hypernatremia means that the concentration of sodium in the blood is too high.
 An individual is considered to be having high sodium at levels above 145 mEq/L of sodium.
 Hypernatremia is not common in individuals with no other health concerns.
 Most individuals with this disorder have either experienced loss of water from diarrhea, altered sense of thirst, inability to consume water, inability of kidneys to make concentrated urine, or increased salt intake.

 Causes

 There are three types of hypernatremia each with different causes.
 The first is dehydration along with low total body sodium.
 This is most commonly caused by heatstroke, burns, extreme sweating, vomiting, and diarrhea.
 The second is low total body water with normal body sodium.
 This can be caused by diabetes insipidus, renal disease, hypothalamic dysfunction, sickle cell disease, and certain drugs.
 The third is increased total body sodium which is caused by increased ingestion, Conn's syndrome, or Cushing's syndrome.

 Symptoms

 Symptoms of hypernatremia may vary depending on type and how quickly the electrolyte disturbance developed.
-Common symptoms are dehydration, nausea, vomiting, fatigue, weakness, increased thirst, excess urination.
+Common symptoms are dehydration, nausea, vomiting, fatigue, weakness, increased thirst, and excess urination.
 Patients may be on medications that caused the imbalance such as diuretics or nonsteroidal anti-inflammatory drugs.
 Some patients may have no obvious symptoms at all.